and Children with Special Needs:

 Grief issues specific to people with autism:

-a loss can give rise to phobias, fears, obsession, lack of understanding, and resistance to change, which
+death, but such a loss can give rise to phobias, fears, obsession, lack of understanding, and resistance to change, which

 can be considered by others to be inappropriate reactions or even callous indifference.
 Children on the

 Spectrum depend on the security of familiarity.
-Often these children may have difficulty to find words to express their feelings, which is why
+Often these children may have difficulty to find words to express their feelings,

 When to refer to a professional:

 · They deny that anyone has died, or act as if nothing